 A small weight reduction could help Gehrig to overcome this difficult course.
 In September 1938 he orders from Hillerich and Bradsby a Louisville Slugger weighing 36 ounces for 34 inches.
 Appreciating that new tests will be necessary, he specifies to the manufacturer to inscribe the weight on the knob.

 This bat was used extensively in games during Gehrig's final season.
 Un-cracked despite many marks of balls, it is graded a perfect GU10 by PSA/DNA.
 Gehrig presented it to his former teammate Earle Combs who was DiMaggio's coach at that time.
-Remained in the Combs family, it is estimated in excess of $ 500K in an online sale by SCP ending on April 3, lot 1.
+Remained in the Combs family, it was sold for $ 715K by SCP on April 3, 2021, lot 1.